gaehlerm/SoftwareEngineering/README.md

 "I think I'm a much better programmer now than I used to be, even though I know less about the details in each programming language I work in." – Michael Feathers [WELC, p.311]

-A very frequent question from beginners is: "Which programming language should I learn?".
+A very common question among beginners is: "Which programming language should I learn?".
 Some may have read somewhere that programming language A is better than language B for some very obscure reason.
 The very simple answer is: It doesn't matter too much.
-Most of the Object Oriented languages are similar enough and the differences in the programming philosophies are fairly small.
-Small enough to understand my programming examples in this book, I hope.
+Most OO languages are similar enough, and the differences in programming philosophies are fairly small.
+Small enough to understand the programming examples in this book, I hope.

-For example, a lot of the low level C++ features for instance can be wrapped into a higher level object, making it look like an intermediate level language.
-Though it's still not quite such a high level language as Python.
+For example, many of the low-level C++ features can be encapsulated within a higher-level object, giving the appearance of an intermediate-level language.
+Though it's still not quite at the same level of sophistication as Python.

-I really want to emphasize that you shouldn’t learn a programming language in too much detail.
+I really want to emphasize that you shouldn't delve too deeply into learning a programming language.
 Reading a small book about the language you want to use is certainly a good start.
 A small book, not a big one.
-The rest you can search in the internet as you need some specific syntax along the way.
-Google and Stackoverflow are a better help than your vague three-year-old memory and Copilot is also becomming a good help.
+The rest you can search on the internet as you need some specific syntax along the way.
+Google and Stack Overflow are more helpful than relying on your vague three-year-old memory, and Copilot is also becoming a valuable resource.
 It is much more important that you learn how to program in general.
 To understand the general concepts.
 The concepts are easier to understand and more powerful than some syntax.
-Syntax can easily be looked up, meanwhile concepts you have to be understood.
+Syntax can easily be looked up, whereas concepts must be understood.

-But as you asked for a programming language, I would briefly like to give my point of view.
-Though it is highly biased.
-I know mainly C++ and Python, and a little bit about Java and JavaScript due to the programming books that I read.
-If you work in a field where one specific programming language is used, you should certainly learn that one.
-Even if it’s just Matlab.
-You can still learn some other langague later on.
+But as you asked about a programming language, I would like to briefly share my perspective.
+Although it is highly biased.
+I know mainly C++ and Python, and a little bit about Java and JavaScript from the programming books I have read.
+If you work in a field where a specific programming language is used, you should definitely learn that language.
+Even if it's just Matlab.
+You can still learn another language later on.

-As I am a scientist, I would recommend Python as a first programming language.
-Javascript is a viable alternative if you do web development.
-They are both scripting languages that don’t need a compiler and are fairly easy to get started.
-As they use dynamic typing, you don’t need inheritance to define an interface.
-Any two objects that have the same interface can be exchanged in the code.
-And there is no need to learn anything about pointers or memory allocation like in the old days.
+As a scientist, I recommend Python as a first programming language.
+JavaScript is a viable alternative for web development.
+Both are scripting languages that do not require a compiler and are relatively easy to get started with.
+Dynamic typing (duck typing) eliminates the need for inheritance to define an interface.
+Any two objects that have the same interface can be interchanged in the code.
+And there is no need to learn anything about pointers or memory allocation as in the past.
 These things are outdated, as explained in the chapter [levels of abstraction].

-Though it has to be said that dynamic typing has also its drawbacks.
-Having type information is not only a help for the compiler but also for the programmer.
-It is easier to understand what a function does if you know the types of the arguments.
-For instance, there are ways to add type hints in Python, but I'm frequently too lazy to add them.
+While it has to be said that dynamic typing also has its drawbacks.
+Having type information is not only helpful for the compiler but also for the programmer.
+Understanding a function's purpose is simpler when you are aware of the types of its arguments.
+For instance, there are methods to include type hints in Python, but I often find myself too lazy to add them.

-I would not recommend learning Java or C++ as a first programming language, even if I use some C++ code in this book.
-C++ and Java are too complicated to learn them as an introductory language and it takes much more time understanding the language itself.
-The C++ examples throughout this book are only to explain low level details that you don't have to care about in Python.
-Instead you should learn how to apply the higher level principles taught in this book and elsewhere to improve your coding skills.
-Of course, later on in your career it makes sense to learn many more languages.
-Java and C++ are still among the most widely used.
-Not because these languages are better, but simply because there are so many old projects around.
+I would not recommend learning Java or C++ as a first programming language, even though I included some C++ code in this book.
+C++ and Java are too complicated to be learned as introductory languages, and it takes much more time to understand the languages themselves.
+The C++ examples throughout this book are only meant to explain low-level details that you don't need to worry about in Python.
+Instead, you should learn how to apply the higher-level principles taught in this book and elsewhere to improve your coding skills.
+Of course, later in your career, it makes sense to learn many more languages.
+Java and C++ are still among the most widely used programming languages.
+Not because these languages are superior, but simply due to the abundance of old projects.

-C++ and Java are both staticly typed.
+C++ and Java are both statically typed.
 They have to be compiled and use inheritance to define interfaces.
 And you have to deal with pointers.
-Learning new languages will show you other ways of thinking about some problems.
-Changing from Python to C++ you'll have to learn quite some basics of software development.
-It opens up more job opportunities as well.
-But it’s nothing worth bothering with when you just start programming.
+Learning new languages will expose you to alternative ways of approaching problems.
+Switching from Python to C++ will require you to learn many fundamental aspects of software development.
+It also opens up more job opportunities.
+But it's nothing worth bothering with when you are just starting to program.

-## Existing programming languages
+## Existing Programming Languages

-Programming languages and APIs share the same fate.
-It would be easy to create a new programming language that is clearly better than an existing one.
-Someone said that you could remove the C++ template specialization of `std::vector<bool>` and you had a better programming language (it is optimized and treated as a bitwise array which makes it annoying to work with).
+Programming languages and APIs share a common destiny.
+Creating a new programming language that is clearly superior to an existing one would be easy.
+Someone said that removing the C++ template specialization of `std::vector` would lead to a better programming language.
+This specialization optimizes and treats `std::vector` as a bitwise array, which can be cumbersome to work with.
 And he is certainly right.
-But there are millions of software projects that already use the current languages and they depend on the current functionality.
+But there are millions of software projects that already use the current languages and depend on the current functionality.
 Their code is worth billions.
-You cannot update such quantities of code only because of such a small nuisance in the programming language.
-Instead, there are thousands of developers making suggestions how the current programming languages could be improved without breaking compatibility.
-A team of experts will debate about all kind of possible issues before a new feature or internal change will be accepted into the standard of a programming language.
+You should not update large amounts of code just because of a minor issue in the programming language.
+Instead, there are thousands of developers making suggestions on how current programming languages could be improved without breaking compatibility.
+A team of experts will debate all kinds of possible issues before a new feature or internal change is accepted into the standard of a programming language.

-For example: In C++ there is the boost library.
-Pretty much everyone programming C++ knows it.
-It is one of the most commonly used third party libraries and known for its high quality standard.
-The boost library contains hundreds of very important sub-libraries that are not part of the C++ standard library.
-Usually new features are first implemented and tested as a boost library.
-Only once a new feature has been used and tested by the community for a few years, it might be accepted into the C++ standard library.
-This is how the smart pointers and the filesystem library made their way into the standard.
+For example, in C++, there is the Boost library.
+Pretty much everyone programming in C++ knows it.
+It is one of the most commonly used third-party libraries and is known for its high-quality standards.
+The Boost library contains hundreds of very important sub-libraries that are not part of the C++ standard library.
+Usually, new features are first implemented and tested as a Boost library.
+Only after a new feature has been used and tested by the community for a few years, it might be accepted into the C++ standard library.
+This is how smart pointers and the filesystem library were incorporated into the standard.
 It is important to note that these are all extensions of the programming language, not changes.
 They don't break any existing code.

-## Code examples
+## Code Examples

-There are quite some code examples in this book.
-Most concepts that I explain here can be explained with real world examples.
-The syntax I used is held as easy as possible as I want to teach you concepts, not syntax.
-I tried to make this book as agnostic to programming languages as possible.
-The code examples are mostly written in Python and sometimes in C++, if needed to explain some low level feature.
-It’s not a deliberate choice to use Python and C++, those are just the programming languages that I know.
-I’ll try to explain the examples such that you can roughly understand them, even if you don’t know the according programming language too well.
+There are quite a few code examples in this book.
+Most concepts that I explain here can be illustrated with real-world examples.
+The syntax I used is kept as simple as possible because I want to focus on teaching you concepts, not syntax.
+I tried to make this book as language-agnostic as possible.
+The code examples are mostly written in Python and occasionally in C++ if necessary to explain some low-level features.
+It's not a deliberate choice to use Python and C++; those are just the programming languages that I know.
+I'll try to explain the examples so that you can roughly understand them, even if you don't know the corresponding programming language that well.
 I promise that the syntax will be very simple to understand.
-It requires only the very basics of the corresponding programming language.
+It requires only a fundamental knowledge of the relevant programming language.

 ## Python

-Even though Python is a fairly easy programming language to learn, there are some things that are some language specific things worth learning.
-For more advanced topics, there is the google style guide [https://google.github.io/styleguide/pyguide.html].
+Even though Python is a fairly easy programming language to learn, there are some language-specific concepts that are worth learning.
+For more advanced topics, there is the Google Style Guide [https://google.github.io/styleguide/pyguide.html].

 ### Type hints

 [https://youtu.be/dgBCEB2jVU0]

 Python is dynamically typed.
 At first sight, this seems like a great thing.
-You don't have to write the types and a function can be called by many different argument types.
-But it also comes along with its drawbacks.
-Types are an important part of the information of arguments and return values.
+A function can be called with many different argument types, so you don't have to specify them.
+As long as the argument supports the required functions called.
+But it also comes with its drawbacks.
+Types are an important part of the information regarding arguments and return values.
 With types, you know what kind of operations you are allowed to perform, or what the expected outcome of an operation will be.
-For example the `+` operator does something quite different with floats than with strings.
-So at times, it would be useful to know the type of a variable.
+For example, the `+` operator behaves differently with floats than with strings.
+So, at times, it would be useful to know the type of a variable.

-While it is not possible to enforce types in Python, and according to Guido van Rossum it will never be as it's not Pythonic, it is possible to write type hints.
-A simple `: str` following a function argument to indicate that it should be a string.
+While it is not possible to enforce types in Python, and according to Guido van Rossum, it will never be as it is not Pythonic, it is possible to write type hints.
+A simple `: str` following a function argument indicates that it should be a string.

 Here is an example using type hints: